-Ahead you’ll find actionable tips for how to take care of yourself, no matter what you’re experiencing.
+Ahead, learn actionable tips for how to support your mental health and pull yourself out of a funk, no matter what you’re experiencing.

 Fast-Acting Tips That Can Boost Mental Health, For Whatever You’re Feeling

-The truth is, stress is inevitable.
-We all have triggers, and we’ve all experienced overwhelming situations that just send us over the edge (and if you’re shaking your head no please tell us your secrets).
-While we can utilize preventative measures to protect our mental health (think: a nutrient-dense diet, starting a meditation practice, or getting enough sleep), we can’t prevent stressful situations from occurring.
+The truth is that stress is inevitable.
+We all have triggers, and we’ve all experienced overwhelming situations that leave us feeling anxious or stuck.
+While we can utilize preventative measures to manage our stress and protect our mental health (think: a nutrient-dense diet, starting a meditation practice, or getting enough sleep), we can’t prevent stressful situations from occurring.
 That’s why we’re giving you coping strategies and actionable tips to implement whenever you’re in need of support!

 So the next time you’re feeling stuck, lonely, stressed, or anything less than your balanced self, give these fast-acting mental health tips a try.
 These tools can help regulate your nervous system right then and there to bring you a sense of calm.